aayn/matrix-library/README.md

 single-header library, that you can just drop in to your project and use seamlessly.
 To see it in action (for building and running) it, do the following.

-1. Enter build directory: `cd build`
+1. Create and enter build directory: `mkdir build; cd build`
 2. Set up makefiles: `cmake ..`
 3. Build project: `make`
 4. Run the demo: `./Demo`.
 The source code for the demo file can be found at